definelicht/hlslib/README.md

 ## Compatibility

 The code within has been tested with SDx 2016.3 and Vivado HLS 2016.4 for the HLS code, and GCC 5.3.0 for host/simulation code.
 There is no plan to accommodate older versions of any of these tools, although there is no principal reason why older versions should not work.
+Newer versions of the tools are expected to work.
+If this is not the case, it should be considered a bug.

 # Useful information